The Huguenot Tunnel

 8500 vehicles use the tunnel daily as the tunnel cuts 11 kilometres from the journey.
 Happily, accidents in the tunnel are very rare.

-picture taken during construction
+This picture was taken during construction

 lat: -18.031138045920777; long: 30.433480760585326.